Keeping the hydraulic fluid clean is vital for maintaining a reliable hydraulic systems.

 A big difference can also be seen between static, industrial machines and mobile equipment.
 The fact that mobile machines are always being shaken by movement or engine vibration is good for clearing contamination blockages and therefore a benefit.

 Each particle of dirt that is forced through the spool clearance or against a seat can cause damage to the spools.
 This damage may result in additional contamination being generated later on.
-Certainly more contamination in a circuit will shorten the life of every component as the damage gradually builds to a point where the spools will stick or the poppets leak so badly that the system's performance or efficiency is compromised.
-Another important factor is that the small particles (5 -15 micron) created by component wear, tend to stay in solution and move around with the fluid, whereas larger particle tend to settle out in areas of low flow.
+Certainly, more contamination in a circuit will shorten the life of every component as the damage gradually builds to a point where the spools will stick or the poppets leak so badly that the system's performance or efficiency is compromised.
+Another important factor is that the small particles (5 -15 micron) created by component wear, tend to stay in solution and move around with the fluid, whereas larger particles tend to settle out in areas of low flow.
 This makes them much more dangerous to hydraulic equipment.

 It is possible to compare the design of each component, by analysis or test, to see how sensitive they will be to contamination and how resistant they will be to ongoing damage.
 Or how severe the failure would be if this happened.
-With so many years of experience most manufacturers have now refined there valve designs or know where it is appropriate to use each type of design.
+With so many years of experience, most manufacturers have now refined their valve designs or know where it is appropriate to use each type of design.